The USWNT will play a match Thursday. Making it happen has been a journey.

 “If we didn’t feel it provided a level of protection for all of our players and staff, we just wouldn’t put on events,” said King, the federation’s managing director of administration.
 “The technical, commercial, financial all have to take a back seat.”

 The U.S. men returned in November with friendlies at Wales — a game that had been postponed in March — and against Panama in Austria.
-(The Panamanians were already there for another game.)
+(The Panamanians already were there for another game.)
 For safety and logistical purposes, most U.S. call-ups came from European clubs.

 A month later, a domestic-based squad welcomed El Salvador for a friendly in Fort Lauderdale, Fla.